 The term “flies” is not precise.
-Common speech it usually means insects which are either houseflies or blowflies or others sufficiently similar to these for us to be uncertain about their identity.
-In public health a similar meaning applies but with an added association with human beings or their dwellings.
+Common speech it usually means insects which are either houseflies or others sufficiently similar about their identity.

-However, since much remains to be learned about the behavior of individual species, “flies” will still be talked about collectively in the following discussion.
+However, since much remains to be learned about the behavior of individual species.
+Flies will still be talked about collectively in the following discussion.
 As far as possible those facets of behavior which are individual to species will be revealed.
-Fly control.
-Auckland Steam n Dry guarantee there flies control service treatments.
-Kill Fly’s North Shore, East, West South Auckland City,

 Flies and Disease

-Houseflies and blowflies increase or decrease according to seasonal and climatic factors together with the availability of breeding materials.
-The housefly in New South Wales is a summer early autumn fly as are some blowflies, but others tend to have spring and autumn peaks.
+Houseflies and blowflies increase or decrease according to seasonal and climatic factors.
+The housefly in New South Wales is a summer early autumn fly as are some blowflies.
+While others tend to have spring and autumn peaks.

 The populations of houseflies in Auckland vary considerably between areas with fly susceptible tendencies and those without.
 From one year to other gross variations appear to be determined by climatic factors.
-Broadly, wet seasons tend to depress fly numbers, dry seasons to increase them, but prolonged drought also inhibits their development.
+Broadly, wet seasons tend to depress fly numbers while dry seasons to increase them.
+Prolonged drought also inhibits their development.
 The precise effects of climatic vagaries are not adequately understood.

-Over the winter a few adult flies take shelter in warm secluded places and a few maggots probably go through a prolonged larval development to emerge as adult flies with the onset of warm weather.
+Over the winter a few adult flies take shelter in warm secluded places.
+Few maggots probably go through a prolonged larval development to emerge as adult flies with the onset of warm weather.

 Dispersal of fly’s

-Around a very limited breeding place (a single manure heap) houseflies may be troublesome over a radius of sixty metres or so, if their needs can be satisfied in so small a compass, large breeding sites such as a garbage disposal area can supply flies to distances of at least 400 metres.
+Around a very limited breeding place (a single manure heap) houseflies may be troublesome over a radius of sixty meters or so.
+Large breeding sites such as a garbage disposal area can supply flies to distances of at least 400 meters.

 In the case of complaints it is always worth attempting to trace fly densities to their maximum points, This does sometimes reveal the possible source area, but this may be obscured because exceptionally attractive places tend to cause adults to accumulate.